Exclusive: Trump says he is not concerned about being impeached, defends payments to women

 “I’m not concerned, no. I think that the people would revolt if that happened,” he said.

-Court filings last week drew renewed attention to six-figure payments made during the 2016 campaign by Cohen to two women so they would not discuss their alleged affairs with the candidate.
-Democrats in Congress said Trump could face impeachment and jail time if the transactions violated campaign finance laws.
+Federal prosecutors in New York said last week that Trump directed Cohen to make six-figure payments to two women so they would not discuss their alleged affairs with the candidate ahead of the 2016 presidential election.

+They said the payments violated laws that stipulate that campaign contributions, defined as things of value given to a campaign to influence an election, must be disclosed, and limited to $2,700 per person.

+Democrats said such a campaign law violation would be an impeachable offense, although senior party leaders in Congress have questioned whether it is a serious enough crime to warrant politically charged impeachment proceedings.

+Impeachment requires a simple majority to pass the House of Representatives, where Democrats will take control in January.
+But removal of the president from office further requires a two-thirds majority in the Senate, where Trump’s fellow Republicans hold sway.

-Cohen is scheduled to be sentenced on Wednesday in New York for his role in the payments to the women.
-Trump has denied affairs with Stormy Daniels and the other woman whom Cohen said was given hush money, former Playboy model Karen McDougal.
+Cohen is scheduled to be sentenced on Wednesday in New York for his role in the payments to the two women - adult film actress Stormy Daniels and former Playboy model Karen McDougal.
+Trump has denied having affairs with them.

-Prosecutors say the hush money payments violated campaign finance laws and were directed by Trump himself to cover up affairs he had in 2006 and 2007.

-Earlier this year, Trump acknowledged repaying Cohen for $130,000 paid to porn star Stephanie Clifford, known as Stormy Daniels.
+Earlier this year, Trump acknowledged repaying Cohen for $130,000 paid to Daniels, whose real name is Stephanie Clifford.
 He previously disputed knowing anything about the payments.

-Prosecutors on Friday sought prison time for Cohen, Trump’s self-proclaimed “fixer,” for the payments, which they said were made in “coordination with and at the direction of” Trump, as well as on charges of evading taxes and lying to Congress.

-Trump, who has criticized Cohen and called for him to get a long sentence, said his ex-lawyer should have known the rules.
+Trump has slammed Cohen for cooperating with prosecutors, alleging that the lawyer is telling lies about him in a bid to get a lighter prison term.
+He has called for Cohen to get a long sentence and said on Tuesday his ex-lawyer should have known the campaign finance laws.

 “Michael Cohen is a lawyer.
 I assume he would know what he’s doing,” Trump said when asked if he had discussed campaign finance laws with Cohen.